MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/setup-overview.md

 # Viva Insights setup checklist

-This setup checklist, along with related articles, helps coordinate tasks between the Microsoft 365 global admin, Exchange Online admin, Privileged Role Administrator, Insights Administrator, and the Teams Service Administrator to get Viva Insights rolled out in your organization.
+This setup checklist, along with related articles, helps coordinate tasks between the Exchange Online admin, Privileged Role Administrator, Insights Administrator, and the Teams Service Administrator to get Viva Insights rolled out in your organization.
 After completing all tasks below, you'll have Viva Insights set up for end users, managers and leaders, and admins and analysts.

 >[!Note]
 >This checklist helps admins set up *all* of Viva Insights, including premium and core features.
 If you just want to set up core features, refer to the [Deployment guide for personal insights](../../personal/setup/deployment-guide.md), [Configure personal insights defaults](configure-personal-insights.md), and [Configure Teams app settings](teams-admin-setup.md).